snl-dakota/dakota/docs/user/developingdakota/testingcode.rst

 basename as the input file.
 Check the results, then change the extension to .base to incorporate it into the test suite.

-More advanced options for generating gold standard (baseline) files (e.g., for parallel tests) and more details about creating baselines are available in ``dakota_test.perl --man``.
+More advanced options for generating baseline files (e.g., for parallel tests) and more details about creating baselines are available in ``dakota_test.perl --man``.